-Gastritis is a painful medical condition diagnosed by NYC gastroenterologists, in which the stomach lining becomes inflamed.
-Gastritis is a term used to describe inflammation and injury to the cells lining the stomach.
-Gastritis is usually caused by a bacteria inthe stomach called helicobacter pylori or h.pylori.
+Gastritis is a term used to describe inflammation and injury to the cells lining the stomach and can have many causes.
+Gastritis is a term used to describe inflammation and injury to the cells lining the stomach and can have many causes.
+Gastritis can be caused by a bacteria in the stomach called helicobacter pylori or h.pylori.
 This is a common stomach bacteria leading to a stomach infection called h.pylori gastritis which can be a cause of stomach ulcers.
 Autoimmune conditions can also cause inflammation of the stomach.
-When we find h. pylori bacteria as the cause of gastritis during endoscopy, or via breath or stool test, h. pylori treatment is prescribed.
+When we find h. pylori bacteria as the cause of gastritis during endoscopy, or via breath or stool test, h. pylori treatment is prescribed which is in the form of antibiotics.
 Damage to the intestinal lining can also occur from drugs, particularly non steroidal inflammatory agents, alcohol and other substances.
+Your doctor can perform an upper endoscopy for complete visualization of the stomach and take biopsies at the same time in order to establish a diagnosis.
 Gastritis should always be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan to exclude any underlying serious illness or condition.

 Though gastritis does not always present with symptoms, symptoms can include: